 - Third, set the parameter "N-grams" to 2.
 This value gets the occurrence frequency of unigrams (a feature for every single word) and bigrams (a feature for every pair of adjacent words) from the input text.
 The parameter "N-grams" ranges from 0 to 10, which indicates the maximum number of sequential words to be included in a feature.

 The following figure shows what these new feature look like.

-It is not always necessarily to perform feature engineering or feature selection.
-Whether it is needed or not depends on the data to hand or collected, the algorithm selected, and the objective of the experiment.
+It's not always necessarily to perform feature engineering or feature selection.
+It depends on the data, the algorithm selected, and the objective of the experiment.